-for the .SH Domain and Sub-Domains.
+for the .SH Domain and Sub-Domains

 The purpose of this document is to describe the rules for the allocation of names within the .SH domain and its sub-domains.
-NIC.SH is responsible for the day-to-day running of the NIC.

 2.1 The rules given here apply to all requests for names in the .SH domain and all sub-domains of .SH except where differing rules exist for a sub-domain.
 The rules for a sub-domain shall incorporate all the rules in this document along with such additional rules that are required.
-Agreement of the Management of NIC.SH shall be required if the rules of a sub-domain are to exclude any of the rules of this document.
+Agreement of the Management of the Registry shall be required if the rules of a sub-domain are to exclude any of the rules of this document.
 Their agreement shall not unreasonably be withheld.

 2.3 All NEW second and third level domain requests will conform to RFCs 1034, 1035, 1122, 1123 and any subsequent replacements.
 For designated zones the requests may be handled by the automated Registration System.
 This Registration System will apply the appropriate RFCs, the rules and a check against the list of existing domain names.
 It may also check that operating nameservers exist for the request.